-30. Contingent liabilities
+31. Contingent liabilities

-As at 31 March 2021 the Company had nil contingent liabilities (2020: £nil)
+As at 31 March 2021 the Company had no contingent liabilities:

-31. Pensions
+32. Pensions

-All the Company's employees are eligible for membership of the Shropshire County Pension Fund (SCPF) or the Social Housing Pension Scheme (SHPS).
+All the Company's employees are eligible for membership of the Worcestershire County Council Pension Fund or the Social Housing Pension Scheme (SHPS).
 Further information on each scheme is given below.

-Social Housing Pension Scheme
+Social Housing Pension Scheme (SHPS)

-Connexus Housing One participates in the scheme, a multiemployer scheme which provides benefits to some 500 nonassociated employers.
+Connexus Housing Two participates in the scheme, a multi-employer scheme which provides benefits to some 500 non-associated employers.
 The scheme is a defined benefit scheme in the UK.

 The scheme is subject to the funding legislation outlined in the Pensions Act 2004 which came into force on 30 December 2005.
 This, together with documents issued by the Pensions Regulator and Technical Actuarial Standards issued by the Financial Reporting Council, set out the framework for the funding defined benefit occupational pension schemes in the UK.